My Writing Routine

 Sometimes I get sick of writing on my laptop and go back to go old pen and paper.
 Other times I record myself dictating a portion of the story on my phone, and then type it up later.
 It depends on my situation, deadlines and mindset.
 Also, whether or not I know where the story is going or what I want to happen.

 I doubt I could ever be one of those writers who set a goal of writing 5,000 words a day.
 Instead, I find myself often spending days without writing at all, and then spending a whole weekend writing 15,000-20,000 words.
 I’m much better in bursts than spread out over a long period of time.

 No matter what my routine is though, I’m always thinking about my latest novel.

 I have a file on my notes app filled with snippets of ideas for stories and book titles.
 I regularly jot down things I’ve heard or seen, and descriptions that pop into my head to use for inspiration later on.
 Normally my latest novel or writing project is the last thing I think about before I sleep – not great when you have a brilliant idea just before you fall asleep for 8 hours!

-Just because I don’t have a designated place to write, a daily goal for word-count or a dedicated time to write doesn’t mean I’m without a writing routine.
+Just because I don’t have a designated place to write, a daily goal for word count or a dedicated time to write doesn’t mean I’m without a writing routine.
 It just means I’m very flexible.

 What’s your writing routine?
-Do you plot out your books, or are you more of a ‘wing-it’ type writer?
+Do you plot out your books, or are you more of a ‘wing-it’ type of writer?
 Do you write by hand and type up later, or write straight from a computer?